mcfixstuff/Point-Of-Sale-Database/README.md

     Log in to the Azure portal (https://portal.azure.com/).
     Click on "Create a resource" button in the left menu, then select "Web App".
-    Fill in the required information, such as the subscription, resource group, name of the web app, and operating system.
+    "Name" will be used in your URL. ({webappname}.azurewebsites.net) Fill in the required information, such as the subscription, resource group, name of the web app, and operating system.
     Under "Publish", select "Code".
     Under "Runtime stack", select PHP (latest version).
     Under the deployment tab, enable continous deployment, and link the GitHub repository you will use for your project.
     This connects the Web App to the repository.
 Once the web app is created, you can deploy your project files by uploading to this repository.
     Under the networking tab, ensure "Enable public access" is on.
+    Click "Review + create".
-    After the deployment is complete, you can access the web app through its URL in the Azure portal Now select review and create.
+    After the deployment is complete, click "Go to resource".
+    Under "Overview", locate "Default domain".
+This is your web app's URL.

 To connect Web App to Azure Database:

-    Under configuration, select "New application setting" and enter the following individually:
+    In your web app, under "Configuration", select "New application setting" and enter the following individually:
-        DB_HOST using the server name
+        Name: DB_HOST | Value: your server name
-        DB_NAME using admin username
+        Name: DB_NAME | Value: admin username
-        DB_PASS using the admin's password
+        Name: DB_PASS | Value: admin's password
-        DB_NAME using the database name you created earlier.
-    Your Azure database is now connected to the Web App.
+        Name: DB_NAME | Value: database name you created earlier Your Azure database is now connected to the Web App.